canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

 Transport and Report
 ====================

-Checkbox allows a configuration to specify how the test report should be represented.
+Checkbox allows a configuration to specify how the test report should be represented and where each representation should be output.
-One usage of this feature is to output the final report to ``stdout`` in text form.
+One use case for this is outputting the final report to ``stdout`` in text form.
 Create a launcher like the following:

 .. code-block:: none